MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/microsoft-defender-endpoint.md

 Microsoft Defender for Endpoint is an enterprise endpoint security platform designed to help enterprise networks prevent, detect, investigate, and respond to advanced threats.

 > [!TIP]
 > Microsoft Defender for Endpoint has a new Add-on available for Plan 2.
-This article describes the features and capabilities that are included in Microsoft Defender for Endpoint Plans 1 and 2, and in the new Plan 2 Add-on.
+This article describes the features and capabilities that are included in Microsoft Defender for Endpoint Plans 1 and 2, and in the new Plan 2 add-on.
 [Learn more about Microsoft Defender for Endpoint Plans](defender-endpoint-plan-1-2.md).
 >

 <p><p>